EricWardner/Lab5_Wardner/README.md

 **5. What changes are necessary to the PRISM datapath to add another instruction (SUBI, which would subtract an immediate value from the accumulator) to the instruction set?**

-    Nothing would be changed, the change would have to occur in the ALU.
+    Another bit would have to be added so that the ALU's mux can account for the new instruction.